Kisara05/RAPTOR/README.md

 RA = RetrievalAugmentation(config=custom_config)
 ```

-Check out `demo.ipynb` for examples on how to specify your own summarization/QA models, such as Llama/Mistral/Gemma, and Embedding Models such as SBERT, for use with RAPTOR.
+Check out `RAPTOR.ipynb` for examples on how to specify your own summarization/QA models, such as Llama/Mistral/Gemma, and Embedding Models such as SBERT, for use with RAPTOR.

 Note: More examples and ways to configure RAPTOR are forthcoming.
 Advanced usage and additional features will be provided in the documentation and repository updates.